 |Taxation||Taxed on vested, treated as regular income (capital gains if stock held for more than a year)||Stock options are treated as regular income; ISOs as preferred items for alternative minimum tax|

 An important factor to consider is how you think the company will be doing in the future.
 Stock options are only valuable if the market value of the stock is higher than the grant price at some point in the vesting period.
 Otherwise, you’re paying more for the shares than you could in theory sell them for.
-RSUs, meanwhile, is pure gain, as you don’t have to pay for them.
+RSUs, meanwhile, are pure gain, as you don’t have to pay for them.

 For this reason, companies tend to offer fewer RSUs than traditional stock options.
 If you have to choose, think about whether you want to risk the share prices getting high enough to make taking the risk on stock options worthwhile or if you prefer the relative safety of RSUs.